Staffing Management

 Track breaks in real-time

-With a live time clock feed, managers can see who’s working, who’s not, and who’s on break – all in one place and in real-time.
+Via a time clock app, managers can see who’s working, who’s not, and who’s on break—all in one place and in real-time.
 This frontline visibility helps managers respond more quickly to lunch break non-compliance.

 Manage break rules across state lines